 Download & Install the Free App: Microsoft SQL Server Management Studio

-1. Go to the Download SQL Server Management Studio download page.
+- Go to the Download SQL Server Management Studio page.

-3. Open the downloaded file.
-How you do that depends on the web browser you use but it’s usually in the Downloads panel.
+- Open the downloaded file.
+How you do that depends on the web browser you use, but it’s usually in the Downloads panel.
 Here’s how it may look:

-6. You should now see the install screen.
-The 4 options listed are all optional, but you may want Code tools so you could check that on (you may need to scroll down to see it).
-None are required though.
+- You should now see the install screen.
+The 4 options listed are all optional, but you may want AI Assistance and Code tools, so you could check those on (you may need to scroll down to see it).
+None are required, though.

-9. Once the install is done, if it says a restart is recommended or required, do so.
-Otherwise just close the installer.
+- Once the install is done, if it says a restart is recommended you do not have to.
+Otherwise, just close the installer.

 Launch the SQL Server Management Studio App